-The clock source of WDT is implemented by a dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4), decided by options.
+The WDT clock source may come from a dedicated RC oscillator (WDT oscillator), RTC clock or instruction clock (system clock divided by 4) which is determined by option.
 This timer is designed to prevent a software malfunction or sequence from jumping to an unknown location with unpredictable results.
-The Watchdog Timer can be disabled by an option.
+The Watchdog Timer can be disabled by options.
 If the Watchdog Timer is disabled, all the executions related to the WDT result in no operation.
+The RTC clock is enabled only in the internal RC+RTC mode.